ozzieba/aider/prompt_patterns.md

 > Please thoroughly analyze what happens when various components fail, and whether each document is indeed processed exactly once...

 > why is extractMetadata so slow?
 In particular, why is it so much slower than the equivalent code in the old (non-`broker`) Main.java?

+> is that redirect_to_new_user_registration_url implemented somewhere?

+> /ask where are we parsing dates?

+> /ask is there a good way to turn an arbitrary list/iterable/similar into an ActiveRecord connection adapter/model?
+Ie, be able to use the standard ActiveRecord interface (.where, .group, .columns) without actually talking to the db?

+> /ask tell me more about NullDB

+> /what's OPenStruct? why is it needed?

+> /ask So 1461309 is a child of 1461426; when running produce on their batch, we get 1461309 produced twice, with different bates numbers, once on its own and once as a child of 1426; any idea why it didn't get skipped (since its parent was in the batch)?

+> /ask I want to be able to think of all the data stores (GCS, filesystem, SQL, Elastic, Lance, sqlite...) as essentially caches of our immutable derivations.
+How can I express that in a way that works well with ActiveRecord and the above design?
+Show me different options and tradeoffs between them

 ### 5. Iterative Refinement & Clarification